 - risks and regulatory aspects when using technology.

-After brief but influential research activity in Stanford, Dr. Arvind Narayanan moved to Princeton in September, 2012.
+After brief but influential research activity at Stanford, Dr. Arvind Narayanan moved to Princeton in September 2012.
 Now, students here study cryptography and digital currencies.

 This course explains: